McAuslan in the Rough: "Johnnie Cope in the Morning"

-General Knowledge, Private Information.
+"General Knowledge, Private Information"

 When a unit is in garrison and is paid but once a month, the troops cannot go to town every night.
 Thus, in-house entertainments are more important for boosting troop morale than they might otherwise be.
-In order to keep the troops happy and give them something to root for, the Colonel and the colonel of the Fusiliers sharing the post with the Highlanders work out the rules and scoring system for a general knowledge quiz competition on the order of the GE College Bowl or Information, Please.
+To keep the troops happy and give them something to root for, the Colonel and the colonel of the Fusiliers sharing the post with the Highlanders work out the rules and scoring system for a general knowledge quiz competition on the order of the GE College Bowl or Information, Please.
 Each battalion will select a team to do battle for the honor of their battalion and a large box of Turkish delight.
 MacNeill is one of the battalion's contestants, the resident expert on general knowledge.
 The Padre handles religion, arts, music and literature; Sergeant McGaw, a former Communist organizer, politics; and Private Forbes, of Dand's platoon, questions on sports.
 The competition is fast, furious, and hard-fought, but ends in a tie.
 As a tie-breaker, the following question is put up for anyone, including members of the audience: "In a game of association football, how is it possible for a player to score three successive goals without any other player touching the ball in between?"
 And Private McAuslan, heaven help us all, has the answer.

-Parfit Gentil Knight, But.
+"Parfit Gentil Knight, But"

 The battalion surgeon's daughter, Ellen Ramsey, has come out to the desert to join her father for a visit.
 Drop dead gorgeous and with a winning personality, she promptly becomes the object of a battle for her affections between two of Dand's fellow officers: Lieutenant MacKenzie, a tall, redheaded charmer of women; and Lieutenant Grant, who not only has a privately owned vehicle, but a Hudson Terraplane at that.
 But there is a third competitor in the lists: Private McAuslan.

-Fly Men.
+"Fly Men"

 The battalion is facing a serious crisis.
-One of the soldiers reports to hospital and is diagnosed with smallpox.
+One of the soldiers reports to the hospital and is diagnosed with smallpox.
 It being a weekend night, most of the Jocks are out on passes for a good time in the North African town, scattered from hell to breakfast.
 The Colonel orders that all of the men be corralled and brought back to the garrison to be re-vaccinated.
 A detachment under Dand MacNeill is sent into the town to oversee the gathering-up of the troops.
 After a few hours, all are accounted for except two—but one of the two not only was in direct contact with the Index Case now in hospital, but is suspected of planning to desert along with his buddy.
-The Colonel knows of a hotel in the Suk, the bazaar in the native quarter, where it is said a deserter looking to make a "home run" back to England may be able to arrange a passage; and he sends Dand into the off-limits Suk to bring them back, lest an epidemic of smallpox break out and sweep the town like a tidal wave.
+The Colonel knows of a hotel in the Suk, the bazaar in the native quarter, where it is said a deserter looking to make a "home run" back to England may be able to arrange a passage, and he sends Dand into the off-limits Suk to bring them back, lest an epidemic of smallpox break out and sweep the town like a tidal wave.